 Should a beauty technician fail to abide by the safety regulations and you are wondering can you sue for waxing burns, the answer is yes because the person carrying out the treatment could be held responsible and found guilty of negligence.
 The next question we are often asked is “How much compensation will I get for a burn?” and this depends on the severity of your injury.

-If you are injured while working as a technician in a beauty establishment, you could be entitled to file a claim against an employer and be awarded compensation for pain and suffering as well as out of pocket expenses.
+If you are injured while working as a technician in a beauty establishment, you could be entitled to make beauty treatment negligence claims against your employer.

 Health and Safety Executive statistics show that up to 70% of hairdressers suffer from dermatitis and other skin issues because they handle beauty products that contain chemicals.

 Nail technicians are at risk of suffering from asthma, allergies, lung disease and other health issues because they are exposed to chemicals contained in nail products and acrylics they constantly handle.

 Employers have a duty of care to ensure that you, as an employee, are protected from all health hazards when carrying out your duties.
 Failure to keep you safe could entitle you to sue the employer for negligence because they omitted to set in place reasonable safeguards and, as a result, you were put in harm’s way.

-There are numerous beauty treatments that salons undertake on clients which includes the following:
+There are numerous beauty treatments that salons undertake on clients, which include the following:

 - Hairdressing/styling – this includes hair cutting, hair dyeing, applying hair extensions and perming